-This collection of free crochet flower patterns will let you create some gorgeous flowers, and the best part is they'll remain gorgeous.
+This collection of crochet flower patterns will let you create some gorgeous crochet flowers, and the best part is they'll remain gorgeous.
 No wilting, no petals falling-off, just a lasting beauty.
 Treat yourself to a lovely bunch of crocheted flower patterns and surprise a loved one today.

 Crochet Flower Patterns Tutorial

 I feel this article requires a disclaimer saying that you must not take the order of the crocheted flower patterns as a preferential because they are all just so charming and delightful.
 You will agree with me once you realize you've got all the crochet flower patterns opened in different tabs.

 - Crochet hook size to match the yarn

 - Stitch markers are used for some of these flower patterns that are crocheted in the round.